-Best answer: Yes, bands designed for the Samsung Galaxy Watch 4 should fit the new Galaxy Watch 5.
+Best answer: Yes, bands designed for the Samsung Galaxy Watch 4 fit the new Galaxy Watch 5 and 5 Pro.
 However, keep in mind that you may need to buy the right band width to match the previous one to ensure a proper fit.

 What is the Galaxy Watch 5?

-Introduced at Samsung Unpacked on August 10, and officially available starting August 26, the Samsung Galaxy Watch 5 is the latest smartwatch in Samsung’s premium line-up.
-It will also be joined by the Galaxy Watch 5 Pro.
+Introduced at Samsung Unpacked on August 10, 2022, and officially available starting August 26, 2022, the Samsung Galaxy Watch 5 is the latest smartwatch in Samsung’s premium line-up.
+It was also joined by the beefed-up Galaxy Watch 5 Pro.

 Because the Galaxy Watch 5 boasts a similar aesthetic design and sizing to the Galaxy Watch 4, it doesn’t look a whole lot different.
 But it’s made of a more durable material with sapphire crystal in the screen that adds more scratch resistance.
 Like the Galaxy Watch 4, it comes in 40mm and 44mm sizes.
 It’s really the features inside that make the difference, though.

 The Galaxy Watch 5 has a battery that lasts longer, boasts improved sleep tracking, advanced body temperature monitoring (coming soon), and, like the Galaxy Watch 4, comes with Google Wear OS 3, which was built along with Samsung and provides access to both Google and Samsung apps.
-The Galaxy Watch 5 may just rank among the best Wear OS watches.
+The Galaxy Watch 5 ranks at the very top among the best Android smartwatches.

 How do you know which band fits?

-As noted, most, if not all, Galaxy Watch 4 bands will also fit the Galaxy Watch 5.
+As noted, all 20mm Galaxy Watch 4 bands also fit the Galaxy Watch 5.
+However, not all Galaxy Watch 5 and 5 Pro bands can be used with the Watch 4.
 Look at the list of compatible models for any third-party band you are eyeing and you’ll note that they will likely work with a number of Samsung Galaxy smartwatches, not just these two.

-As Samsung confirms on its support page (opens in new tab), despite the different sizes of the various models of Galaxy smartwatches, many of them do indeed use the same band width.
+Samsung confirms on its support page that despite the different sizes of the various models of Galaxy smartwatches, many of them do indeed use the same band width.
 Choose the width accordingly and you can swap among them.

-A 20mm band width will work with the Galaxy Watch 4 Classic, Galaxy Watch 4, and Galaxy Watch 5 and Galaxy Watch 5 Pro as well as the Galaxy Watch Active 2, Galaxy Watch Active, Galaxy Watch, and Galaxy Watch 3.
-This includes multiple sizes, which, for these models, range from 40mm to as large as 46mm.
+A 20mm band width will work with the Galaxy Watch 4 Classic, Galaxy Watch 4, Galaxy Watch 5, and Galaxy Watch 5 Pro as well as the Galaxy Watch Active 2, Galaxy Watch Active, Galaxy Watch, and Galaxy Watch 3.
+This includes multiple sizes, which, for these models, ranging from 40mm to as large as 46mm.